 Stipends to help cover travel costs and other expenses associated with attending the Colloquium are available for consumers who are active Cochrane contributors or in a position to become an active contributor.

-Individuals who wish to apply for a stipend must be:
+Individuals who wish to apply for a stipend must be either:

 - recommended by a Cochrane Group (Review Group, Field, Network, Centre) or an individual highly involved with Cochrane.
 You will be asked to request a letter of support from the Cochrane Group that you are most closely associated with (see below for details).

-Newcomers and consumers resident in low- and middle-income countries, and consumers living in Chile
+Newcomers, consumers resident in low- and middle-income countries, and consumers living in Chile

 Newcomers will need to demonstrate why they would like to attend, and how they plan to contribute to Cochrane.